danielmarbach/Async.Netcore/README.md

 - `WithCancellation` only adds the token to the enumerator but doesn't influence the state machine
 - `WithCancellation` in combination with `[EnumeratorCancellation]` can be used to create a combined token

+## CustomAsyncEnumerable

+- `WithCancellation` instructs the compiler generated statemachine to call `GetAsyncEnumerator` with the provided token.
+Otherwise `default(CancellationToken)` will be used.

+## PowerfulAsyncEnumerable

+- Async Enumerable can be combined in powerful ways with other async and TPL constructs such as `Task.WhenAny`

 ## DefaultInterfaces

 - Finally we can evolve interfaces as well.